orlarey/HashConsing/README.md

 Just copy the header file `HashConsing.hh` into your project, it has no dependencies other than the STL.
 Please note that it requires C++20 because it uses concepts.

 Everything is encapsulated in the namespace `HashConsing`.
 It contains the class template `HashTable<T>` whose main operation is `operator()(const T&) -> T const*`.
-If the content `T` has never be seen before, an internal copy is first made.
+If the content `T` has never been seen before, an internal copy is first made.
 Then a pointer to the internal copy is returned.
 It has an additional `report()` method used to print statistics about the hash table, in particular the number of collisions.

 The namespace contains two additional classes, a default hash function  `HashConsing::DefaultHashFunction<T>`, and a default equality function `HashConsing::DefaultEquality<T>` so that the user doesn't have to provide them in many cases.